 This should be stored in an airtight container of some kind.
 I prefer to store this beauty in a cake dome, as I can look at it on my island every time I walk by as it’s just so pretty.
 If you don’t have a cake dome, I highly recommend you purchase one as it’s such a good investment!
 But, anything airtight will work, but you will probably have to cut up the cake into pieces to put it into a Tupperware or Ziploc bag.

-Ingredients I used to make this recipe for Blueberry Babka Coffee Cake
+Ingredients I used for Blueberry Babka Coffee Cake

 Costco Kirkland Organic Cane Sugar